The National Weather Service estimates that 25 million lightning strikes occur in the U.S. annually, and many of these strikes damage homes.

 According to the Insurance Information Institute (III) there were more than 71,000 lightning-related claims that totaled more than $2.1 billion in 2020.
 Most of the claims were connected to electricity surges caused by nearby lightning strikes.

-Your chances of being struck by lightning are estimated to be 1 in 600,000, according to NOAA, and one ground strike can generate between 100 million and 1 billion volts of electricity.
+The chances of being struck by lightning in your lifetime are very low — about 1 in 15,300, according to National Oceanic and Atmospheric Administration (NOAA).
+However, one ground strike can generate between 100 million and 1 billion volts of electricity.

 The Lightning Protection Institute (LPI) has other recommendations to stay safe when lightning strikes:

 - Stand clear from windows, doors and electrical appliances.

 - Don’t attempt to unplug televisions, stereos or computers during the storm — unplug them before the storm arrives.

 - Avoid contact with piping, including sinks, baths and faucets.

 - Don’t use the telephone, except for emergencies.

 - Go to an area of lower elevation.